tejasbubane/v3/languages/csharp/exercises/concept/constructors/.docs/instructions.md

 ### 5. Create the top of the line remote control car

-The current top of the line car is the Nitro, which speed is a stunning 50 meters and its battery drain is 4%.
+The current top of the line car is the Nitro, which speed is a stunning 50 meters with a battery drain of 4%.
 Implement the (static) `RemoteControlCar.TopOfTheLine()` method to return this top of the line car:

 ```csharp
 var car = RemoteControlCar.TopOfTheLine();